EagleLizard/advent-of-code/2024/src/day15/readme.md

 ```

 The *expected* outcome is that the whole triangle moves down.
 What's happening is the moves that jump down are getting counted twice in the recursive function that checks if a move can happen.
 The fix seems obvious.

+*<u>*Update</u>*

+This was correct, the issues was counting boxes that should move transitively twice in the branching logic.
+Solved with some naive duplication prevention.